- Get Involved

 Impact on Camps as Small Businesses

-When the American Taxpayer Relief Act (ATRA) was signed into law by President Obama on January 2, 2013 it included a number of extensions of small businesses tax incentives that could be utilized by camps.
+When the American Taxpayer Relief Act (ATRA) was signed into law by President Obama on January 2, 2013, it included a number of extensions of small businesses tax incentives that could be utilized by camps.
+Some of those tax incentives have been extended through 2015.
 The tax incentives include:

 - Section 179 Deduction.
 Permits small businesses to deduct the cost of certain new and used property placed in service for the year rather than depreciate those costs over time.
-The new law extends the maximum deduction to $500,000 for the 2012 and 2013 tax years for companies with under $2 million in qualifying capital expenditures.
+The new law extends the maximum deduction to $200,000 for the 2015 tax year for companies with under $2 million in qualifying capital expenditures.

 - Work Opportunity Tax Credit.
-Extends through 2013 the tax credits for employers who hire military veterans or individuals from underserved communities that have faced barriers to employment.
+Extended for the 2015 tax year.
+The tax credit is for employers who hire military veterans or individuals from underserved communities that have faced barriers to employment.